Topological K-theory for discrete groups and Index theory: Introduction

 explicitly described in \cite{TuXuChern} by Tu and Xu, and recalled in Appendix \ref{appendixTuXu}.
 In fact, Tu and Xu proved even more in \cite{TuXuChern} that the Chern character (\ref{CherndelocalisedINTRO}) is an isomorphism up to tensoring with $\mathbb{C}$.

-From our perspective there are two technical problems in index theory for $\Gamma-$proper actions on smooth manifolds: \begin{enumerate} \item Give explicit index formulas for the pairing
+From our perspective there are two major technical problems in index theory for $\Gamma$-proper actions on smooth manifolds: \begin{enumerate} \item Relate different $\Gamma$-proper actions and their pairings as above.

-for a fixed $\Gamma$-proper (cocompact) manifold $M$ and where $H_*^{\Gamma,deloc}(M)$ is some current homology group (in fact, as mentioned in the text, isomorphic to $HP^*(C_c^\infty(M\rtimes \Gamma))$).
-There are several particular cases computed in the literature, for free and proper actions and localised at the unit cocycles by Connes and Moscovici \cite{CMnov}, for particular Connes-Moscovici cocyles by Ponge and Wang in \cite{PW1,PW2}, for some delocalised traces but under some extra hypothesis on the extensibility of the cocycles by the two last named authors in \cite{WangWangJDG}, for mention some of them, see also \cite{PPTtransverse,PR}.
-We are certainly aware of several other computations but as far as we know there is not a general and systematic procedure or formula that computes the above pairing. \item Relate different $\Gamma-$ proper actions and their pairings as above.
 Explicitly this means being able to prove (and give sense to) Riemann-Roch type theorems and pushforward functoriality for such actions and then being able to assemble these results to give an explicit formulation of a pairing

-that only depends on the group $\Gamma$ and that contains/exhausts all possible index pairings for $\Gamma-$proper smooth cocompact manifolds. \end{enumerate}
+that only depends on the group $\Gamma$ and that contains/exhausts all possible index pairings for $\Gamma$-proper smooth cocompact manifolds. \item Compute explicit index formulas for the pairing above.
+In particular, as we will discuss below, the cyclic periodic cohomology groups $HP^*(\mathbb{C}\Gamma)$ can be computed explicitly, by the work of Burghelea \cite{Bur}, in terms of group cohomology groups associated to the centralizers of elliptic and non elliptic elements.
+The problem of computing an explicit formula for the pairing above can be stated as giving a geometric/topological expression for the pairings

+for a geometric cycle $[M,x]\in K^*_{top}(\Gamma)$ and a group cocycle $\tau$ in a group cohomology (that only depends on its conjugacy class) of some elliptic element (as we will see it is zero for non-elliptic elements).
+There are several particular cases computed in the literature, for free and proper actions and localised at the unit cocycle by Connes and Moscovici \cite{CMnov}, for particular Connes-Moscovici cocyles by Ponge and Wang in \cite{PW1,PW2}, for some delocalised traces but under some extra hypothesis on the extensibility of the cocycles by the two last named authors in \cite{WangWangJDG}, for mention some of them, see also \cite{PPTtransverse,PR}.
+We are certainly aware of several other computations but as far as we know there is not a general and systematic procedure or formula that computes the above pairing. \end{enumerate}

-As we started to discuss above, in this article we will completely solve the second problem, for being more precise we need to introduce some terminology and explain what are the results leading to the solution of this problem.
-As we will also explain below, a rightful solution for the assembled pairing will lead to explicit formulas and hence to the solution of the first problem.
+In this article we will completely solve the two problems above.
+In order to be more precise, we need to introduce some terminology and explain what are the results leading to the solution of these problems.

 We now explain the main contents of this paper.
-Let $f:M\longrightarrow N$ be a $\Gamma$-equivariant $C^\infty$-map between two $\Gamma-$proper cocompact manifolds $M$ and $N$.
-We define (Definition \ref{defpushforwardCPH}) a pushforward (shriek) map in periodic delocalised cohomology
+Let $f:M\longrightarrow N$ be a $\Gamma$-equivariant $C^\infty$-map between two $\Gamma$-proper cocompact manifolds $M$ and $N$.
+We define (Definition~\ref{defpushforwardCPH}) a pushforward (shriek) map in periodic delocalised cohomology